blender/blender/doc/python_api/rst/info_tips_and_tricks.rst

 =============================================

-In the middle of a script you may want to inspect some variables, run some function and generally dig about to see whats going on.
+In the middle of a script you may want to inspect some variables, run some function and generally dig about to see what's going on.

 .. code-block:: python